 After successful login the customer is presented with personalised buying plan based on their browsing history and relevant suggestions.
 By efficient use of data we can accurately predict the financial situation and house affordability.
-All these happens behind the password in a way that adds value without being invasive.
+All these happen after the authentication process in a way that adds value without being invasive.

 The financial assumptions are based on the knowledge the bank has at the moment.
 The customer can edit it in order to receive more accurate result.
 If they can afford the house they can apply for an automatic pre-approval.